ajbowen249/GoTutorial/README.md

 - OOP (how it's different, pointers, anonymous/literal)
 - functions DONE
 - typecasting DONE!
-- for (range)
+- for (range) DONE!
-- short statements
+- short statements DONE!
-- switch
+- switch DONE!
 - defer
 - slices/arrays DONE!
 - maps DONE!
-- closures
+- closures DONE!

 ## Let's Get Going
 If you haven't already, run through the [setup and install](https://golang.org/doc/install).
 By this point, you should have something like: